 - Trusted Locations

-You will then see a list of trusted locations.
+A list of trusted locations is now listed.
 These are simply files or folders that are opened without first being scanned by the Trust Centre Security Feature.

-If you want to see all of my blog posts in the Macro Mondays series you can find them all in the link below.
-Why not book mark it?, Yes it is updated EVERY Monday.
+To read all of my blog posts in the Macro Mondays series click on the link below.
+So, why not bookmark it?.
+Yes, it is updated EVERY Monday with the latest blog post.